Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pbZGwGUPs_I.md

 ### Transcript

-> why would you be a biomass burner because i put the biomass burn biomass in and the gas comes out nice nice
+> why would you be a biomass burner because I put the biomass burn biomass in and the gas comes out nice nice